neopragma/java-unit-testing/docs/presentation-notes.md

 ## Foodie: Legacy Code with Multiple Concerns

 Quite often, when unit tests are written after the production code - or when they're never written at all - the production code tends to violate one of the most fundamental software design principles of all - separation of concerns.
 Different concerns are jumbled together in the same source units.
+This leads to poor cohesion and tight coupling.

 Code like this can be difficult to unit test unless we break out the different concerns and/or set up a lot of mocks and stubs to fake out the portions of the code that aren't of interest to each particular test case.